-Do not accept cash payment from a recipient, or from someone paying on behalf of the recipient, for any MHCP covered prescription drug.
+Do not accept cash payment from a member, or from someone paying on behalf of the member, for any MHCP covered prescription drug.

 A pharmacy may accept cash payment for a noncovered prescription drug if all of the following apply:

-If a recipient’s MHCP eligibility status is in question and the recipient offers cash payment for prescriptions, the pharmacy must verify eligibility through MN–ITS or EVS.
+If a member’s MHCP eligibility status is in question and the member offers cash payment for prescriptions, the pharmacy must verify eligibility through MN–ITS or EVS.
 If the person does not have coverage through MHCP, you may charge that person and accept cash as payment.
-If the recipient is covered by MHCP, do not accept cash payment from the recipient for the prescription if the patient is enrolled in the restricted recipient program or the product requested is a controlled substance or gabapentin.
+If the member is covered by MHCP, do not accept cash payment from the member for the prescription if he or she is enrolled in the restricted recipient program.

 All required fields must be completed on the NCPDP claim for the claim to process.
 Some fields are mandatory while other fields are optional.
 Optional fields may become required only when reporting situational information, such as coordination of benefits or other payments or adjustments made on a claim.